keptn-workshops/getting-started/04_Automatic_remediation/README.md

   ![](../images/response_time_series.png)

-* After some time, a problem will be detected in Dynatrace, due to the increase in response time caused by the heavy load we just created:
+* After some time, a problem will be detected in Dynatrace due to the increase in response time caused by the heavy load we just created:

   ![](../images/dt_problem.png)